jamieeeeeeeeeeeeeeee/File-Grabbing/README.md

 To decompress a file `explode <parent-file> <target-file>`

 I have provided an example with instructions so you can test it out yourself!
-(See example\INSTRUCTIONS.md).
 This example 'compresses' helloworld.exe to 89% of its original size!

 # Notes! #
 **Please beware that this is very likley to be unsafe!!**